UC San Diego

 Call the university's third-party administrator directly at 1-800-416-4029 to report a claim.

-3. Determine which items and costs are covered by insurance.
+3. Determine what's covered by insurance.

 • Read Basic Property Insurance to determine what items and costs are covered.